DanielJohnston/techtest-api-for-xml-storage/README.md

 The solution is built on Rails 5.1, with an SQLite database and RSpec for testing.
 I considered Ruby Grape and AWS Lambda, but decided Rails offered greater extensibility than Grape, and a less restrictive hosting requirement and greater familiarity than Lambda.

-To enable Rails to work with XML input data, actionpack-xml_parser was added back in.
+To enable Rails to work with XML input data, actionpack-xml_parser was required as a gem.
 Re-adding a former core functionality seemed more appropriate than building on Nokogiri.
-However, it does highlight that XML is not preferred.
+However, it became clear that XML is not well supported in core Rails, and this caused issues at every stage of development.
+An unresolved issue is that Hash#from_xml [loses XML attributes on tags that have no children](https://github.com/rails/rails/issues/588).
+A fix for this requires moving to either SimpleXML or Nokogiri.

 API versioning is via URL at present, i.e. `/api/v1/[resource]`, rather than header.